 Salary and Job Outlook

-Food service management is a slow-growing occupation, according to the BLS.
-In fact, the BLS predicts that employment of food service managers will grow by 5% over the 2014-2024 decade.
-This decline is due to the decrease in the number of restaurants and other places that serve and prepare food and drink.
-According to BLS data, the median annual salary of food service managers was $48,690 as of May 2015.
+Food service management is a fast-growing occupation, according to the BLS.
+In fact, the BLS predicts that employment of food service managers will grow by 11% over the 2018-2028 decade.
+This growth is due to the increase in the number of restaurants and other places that serve and prepare food and drink.
+According to BLS data, the median annual salary of food service managers was $54,240 as of May 2018.

 The responsibilities of a food services manager can be wide-ranging, from the back of the house through the front of the house, encompassing employee acquisition, ordering and receiving, accounting and inventory control, as well as preparation and delivery of meals, as necessary.
 Professional certification and an applicable postsecondary degree can be beneficial.
-Employment opportunities are projected to increase at about the same rate as the national average for all occupations for the foreseeable future.
+Employment opportunities are projected to increase much faster than the national average for all occupations for the foreseeable future.